Learning the Art of Lutherie

 My father is a hobbyist luthier, and has built 8 wonderful guitars, including the classical that I currently play (an incredibly well balanced and beautiful rosewood and spruce guitar).
 I was fortunate enough to learn both guitar playing and guitar construction under his patient tutelage (his patience is a continual source of wonderment to me as I am an incredibly stubborn person) prior to attending the University of Western Ontario for my undergraduate degree.

-I have moved my small workshop around with me over the past few years, and have built a few guitars along the way.
-Recently I have been fortunate enough to move to my own home which has space to accommodate a permanent workshop."
+I have moved my small workshop around with me over the past several years, and have built a few guitars along the way.
+In 2016, I was fortunate enough to move into my own home with space to accommodate a permanent workspace.

-Please peruse this page of Emily's website to see the guitars that she has built, and read her blog to follow her current projects.
+Please peruse this webpage to see some of the guitars that I have built, and visit my blog to follow my current projects.

-If you are interested in helping me pursue my building career, please consider commissioning a guitar from me!
-For pricing, building questions, or other inquiries, please contact me using the form below or send me an email at email@example.com.
+For pricing, building questions, or other inquiries, please send me an email at firstname.lastname@example.org or fill out the contact form at the bottom of this page.
 I look forward to hearing from you!